HairArchitect · Blog

 TL;DR

-The Norwood scale stages male pattern hair loss from minimal recession (I–II) to extensive crown and frontal loss (VI–VII).
-It helps estimate recipient area—not a fixed graft prescription.
-Planning still depends on donor supply, hair caliber, and goals.
+Norwood tracks male pattern loss from mild recession (I–II) to wide front and crown loss (VI–VII).
+It sizes recipient area.
+It is not a graft prescription.
+Donor supply, hair thickness, and goals still drive the plan.

-Patients often arrive with a Norwood screenshot and a graft number from a forum.
-Staging is useful—it frames how much scalp needs coverage and whether temples, mid-scalp, or crown are priorities.
-It does not replace a donor exam or a hairline conversation.
+Many patients walk in with a Norwood screenshot and a graft count from a forum.
+Staging helps frame temples vs mid-scalp vs crown.
+It does not replace a donor check or a hairline talk.

-Professional societies emphasize individualized hairline design over one-size templates—face shape, age, and donor supply all matter.
+Societies that publish hair restoration guidance push for individualized hairline design—face shape, age, and donor supply all matter.
+Templates alone are not enough.
 (ISHRS — Glossary of Hair Restoration Terms)

 Mapping Norwood to planning zones